openlegend/core-rules/core/SRD.md

 **Effect:** The object remains in place, completely hidden from the perception of others, until you summon or recall it (automatically) as a minor action.
-If anything happens to cancel this boon (such as the Dispel bane), the object is immediately shunted out of your target's body as if the object had withdrawn.
+If anything happens to cancel this boon (such as the Nullify bane), the object is immediately shunted out of your target's body as if the object had been withdrawn.

 ## Animation